 PIN this Best Roast Chicken recipe in your DINNER, CHICKEN, COMFORT FOODS, AND EASY RECIPE BOARDS on PINTEREST.
 And follow Sweet Tea & Thyme on Pinterest for more tips, hacks, and tasty recipes!

 As a newlywed, I had this fabulous older lady in the next building over as a beloved neighbor with her sweet Scotty dog.
 Her name was Ms. J, and she showed me many tips in making great meals for my new husband.
-She also showed me how a rich widowed socialite lives, with her hair done by a professional at home, a cigarette in her mouth, and a young man that she called on whenever she pleases.
+She also showed me how a rich widowed socialite lives, with her hair done by a professional at home, a cigarette in her mouth, and a young man that she called on whenever she pleased.
 You go, Ms. J.

 First thing you gotta learn is how to roast a chicken, I was told as she plopped a fresh bird on her counter.
 No one hates a well-cooked whole chicken, especially not a hungry man.
 And she taught me the secret technique to making this roasted chicken juicy every time: